-Dates: The next course will take place between Sunday 27th November and Saturday 10th December 2016.
-Download the course flyer.
+Dates: The next course will take place between Saturday 25th November and Friday 8th December 2023.

-Course fee: AUD $1,500 for Members of the Australian Society for Parasitology, which includes accommodation, meals and transport to and from the Kioloa Coastal Campus from the ANU.
-Participants must organise and cover the cost of travel from their home to Canberra and back.
-Members not in an Australian or New Zealand institution must have been ASP members for > 6 months before the application deadline to qualify for the discount.
-Full Course fee: A$2,500
+Course fee: AUD $1,750 plus GST for Members of the Australian Society for Parasitology, which includes tuition, accommodation and meals.
+Participants must organise and cover the cost of their travel to and from the Moreton Bay Research station.
+The research station is about 60-90 minutes travel from Brisbane airport: https://www.uq.edu.au/moreton-bay-research-station/plan-your-visit/travel-and-island-information.
+Applicants must be ASP members at the time of application deadline to qualify for the discount.
+Full Course fee: AUD $2,750 plus GST.

 What is the course about?